-Winter is an exciting time in Colorado.
-Most snow sports are available across the Rockies and in many mountain towns.
-The destinations below feature nearby towns, skiing, hot springs, tubing and ice skating.
+Winter may be the best time in Colorado for an exciting vacation.
+Most snow sports are available across the Rockies, so there’s no shortage of ideas and destinations.
+The spots below feature nearby towns, skiing, hot springs, tubing and ice skating.

 Winter Vacation Ideas in Colorado

-Colorado is a winter paradise.
-It’s a world class destination for things do in involving snow.
+Colorado is a winter paradise and world class destination for things do in involving snow and ice.
 From skiing and snowboarding, to ice skating and hot springs, you’ll have an unforgettable vacation in the Rocky Mountains.

 10 Winter Destinations: